 “Without getting too cocky, we think it’s going to be a winner,” he said.
 “If not for Record of the Year, at least for one of the technical categories like Best Engineered Recording, Non-Classical.”

-“Yeah,” he added wistfully, looking at a photo of an albino lemur wearing a Carhart jacket and holding a gold sextant, “that would be pretty sweet.”
+“Yeah,” he added wistfully, looking at a concept sketch of an albino lemur wearing a Carhart jacket and holding a gold sextant, “that would be pretty sweet.”

 Your Trusted Source for Faux News